codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

 ### Color maps in matplotlib

-Let's take 6 distnict colors from the palette named: `Dark2` [Dark2 - Pallete](https://matplotlib.org/stable/tutorials/colors/colormaps.html#qualitative)
+Let's take 6 distinct colors from the palette named: `Dark2` [Dark2 - Pallete](https://matplotlib.org/stable/tutorials/colors/colormaps.html#qualitative)

 Each palette consists a field `N`, which consist the number of colors in the palette.